limongoo/grid/README.md

 * Use [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) to make this How-To Page responsive.
 * You may additionally use [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)–the two work well together, after all–but Grid should be the **primary** tool in creating responsiveness.
 * Follow the Webpack component architecture we've used on other labs.
-* **Sketch** your responsive layout plans before developing.
+* **Sketch** your responsive layout and text structure before developing.
 These sketches can be rough.
 * Apply the principles of Chapter 3 of *Don't Make Me Think!* to make your page scan-friendly.

 ## Submission Instructions